-BIOSTAT 732: Independent Study: Independent Study is a semester long course focused on mentored research in the practice of biostatistics.
+BIOSTAT 732.
+Independent Study.
+Independent Study is a semester long course focused on mentored research in the practice of biostatistics.
 Students work with an assigned mentor.
-This course is only open to students by permission of the Director of Graduate Studies.
+This course is only open to students by permission of the director of graduate studies.
 Credits: 1, 2, or 3

-BIOSTAT 740: Continuation: Continuation is a semester-based, noncredit-bearing enrollment status used when a student is continuing scholarly activities with the same mentor.
-This course is only open to students by permission of the Director of Graduate Studies.
-Credits: 0
+BIOSTAT 740.
+Continuation.
+Continuation is a semester-based, noncredit-bearing enrollment status used when a student is continuing scholarly activities with the same mentor.
+This course is only open to students by permission of the director of graduate studies.
+Credits: o

-BIOSTAT 801: Biostatistics Career Preparation and Development I: The purpose of this course is to give the student a holistic view of career choices and development and the tools they will need to succeed as professionals in the world of work.
+BIOSTAT 801.
+Biostatistics Career Preparation and Development I. The purpose of this course is to give the student a holistic view of career choices and development and the tools they will need to succeed as professionals in the world of work.
 The fall semester will focus on resume development, creating a professional presence, networking techniques, what American employers expect in the workplace, creating and maintaining a professional digital presence and learning how to conduct and succeed at informational interviews.
 Practicums in this semester include an informational interviewing and networking practicum with invited guests.
 Students participate in a professional "etiquette dinner" and a "dress for success" module as well an employer panel.

-Corequisite(s): BIOSTAT 701 through BIOSTAT 703
+Corequisite(s): BIOSTAT 701 through BIOSTAT 703.
 Credit: 1

-BIOSTAT 802: Biostatistics Career Preparation and Development II: The purpose of this course is to further develop the student's job seeking ability and the practical aspects of job/internship search or interviewing for a PHD program.
+BIOSTAT 802.
+Biostatistics Career Preparation and Development II.
+The purpose of this course is to further develop the student's job seeking ability and the practical aspects of job/internship search or interviewing for a PhD program.
 The goal is to learn these skills once and use them for a lifetime.
 Modules that will be covered include: Communication skills both written and oral, interviewing with videotaped practice and review, negotiating techniques, potential career choices in the Biostatistics marketplace, and working on a team.
 This semester includes writing and interviewing practicum, and a panel of relevant industry speakers.
 Students will leave this course with the knowledge to manage their careers now and in the future.
-Prerequisite: BIOSTAT 801
+Prerequisite: BIOSTAT 801.
 Credit: 1

-BIOSTAT 821: Software Tools for Data Science: A data scientist needs to master several different tools to obtain, process, analyze, visualize and interpret large biomedical data sets such as electronic health records, medical images, and genomic sequences.
+BIOSTAT 821.
+Software Tools for Data Science.
+A data scientist needs to master several different tools to obtain, process, analyze, visualize and interpret large biomedical data sets such as electronic health records, medical images, and genomic sequences.
 It is also critical that the data scientist masters the best practices associated with using these tools, so that the results are robust and reproducible.
 The course covers foundational tools that will allow students to assemble a data science toolkit, including the Unix shell, text editors, regular expressions, relational and NoSQL databases, and the Python programming language for data munging, visualization and machine learning.
 Best practices that students will learn include the Findable, Accessible, Interoperable and Reusable (FAIR) practices for data stewardship, as well as reproducible analysis with literate programming, version control and containerization.
-Prerequisite: Permission of the Director of Graduate Studies Credits: 2
+Prerequisite: BIOSTAT 721 and permission of the director of graduate studies.
+Credits: 3

-BIOSTAT 822: R for Data Science: This course will build on the foundation laid in software tools for data science.
+BIOSTAT 822.
+R for Data Science.
+This course will build on the foundation laid in software tools for data science.
 The course will explore the flow of a typical data science project from importing, cleaning, transforming and visualizing datasets to modeling and communicating results, within the context of R programming.
 While the course will include best practices, syntax and idioms specific to R, the focus will be on the process of conducting analysis in a reproducible fashion, writing readable, well-documented code and creating a coherent presentation of results.

-Prerequisite: Permission of the Director of Graduate Studies Credits: 2
+Prerequisite: BIOSTAT 722 or BIOSTAT 821 or permission of the director of graduate studies.
+Credits: 3